alireza-mh/SEO-Checklist/README.md

 ### Canonical
 If you have a single page accessible by multiple URLs, or different pages with similar content (for example, a page with both a mobile and a desktop version), Google sees these as duplicate versions of the same page.
 Google will choose one URL as the canonical version and crawl that, and all other URLs will be considered duplicate URLs and crawled less often.
 (Resource [google](https://support.google.com/webmasters/answer/139066?hl=en))
 There are some ways to  specify a canonical page that you can refer to on the provided link.

+### SPA Solutions
+Sometime its best to have SSR on your website instead of single page application for SEO, since google will not wait to much for your site to render and it will be in a queue to find time to render them.
+TODO ways